 Romania v DS EWHC 1326 – Specificity of warrant and article 8, expert evidence on whether Brussels II applied

 FJ v DPP EWHC 3296 – Guideline case.
-Junior advocate in appeal against against conviction.
+Junior advocate in appeal against conviction.
 Led by Tim Owen QC.
 Legality of s.14 and proportionality of the prosecution

 Articles & Publications

 Co-author of ‘Criminal Disclosure Referencer’, Wainwright, Fenn and Begum (Bloomsbury – Second edition published December 2017).

 Served as Junior Representative on Garden Court Board of Directors